-The accepted screening formats include: 16mm, 35mm, DCP, Digital files (contact festival staff for details), and other formats upon request.
+The accepted screening formats include 16mm, 35mm, DCP, Digital files (contact festival staff for details), and other formats upon request.
 Blu-ray is only accepted as back-ups.
 The Festival prefers the original exhibition format of the completed work.
 Only quality prints or digital copies will be accepted.
 The Festival reserves the right to refuse to allow the participation of any film that fails to meet the technical requirements for a public screening of good quality.

-The participant is liable for all costs of transportation and customs clearance for both outward and return shipment.
+The participant is liable for all costs of transportation and customs clearance for both outward and return shipments.
 If the return shipment of the selected films entails costs, these will be billed to the participant before the end of the year.
 The Festival reserves the right to refuse any shipments entailing additional costs.

-As far as possible, the Festival will respect the wishes of participants concerning return shipment of their films.
+As far as possible, the Festival will respect the wishes of participants concerning the return shipment of their films.
 The Festival accepts no liability for any forwarding errors that may result from a lack of instructions, or from erroneous information provided by the participant.
 As a rule, films will not be returned before the end of the Festival.
 Films will be returned to participants within the two weeks following the end of the Festival.